Family Newborn Photos

 Did you know that we offer baby’s first year packages?
 These are some of our most popular packages.
 Baby photos help document milestones during baby’s first year.
-Mom’s love them because I even provide the wardrobe.
+Mom’s love them because I even provide baby’s wardrobe.
 You don’t have to bring a thing!
 I have a huge selection of clothing, props, and accessories.
-You are welcome to go through my wardrobe and pick your favorites.
+You are welcome to go through my studio closet and pick your favorites.

 This is my absolute favorite milestone!
 Sitter sessions usually take place around 6-7 months.
 I like for babies to be sitting steadily for this session.
 We always have a spotter near baby, but it’s nice not having to worry about them being too wobbly.
 Milestone sessions at this stage have a great variety.
 Sitters usually love tummy time or pushing up, and they will play with their toes on their backs.
-All of these make for the best photo opps!
+All of these make for the best photo ops!
 Although I provide outfits for these sessions, I also love naked baby pictures.
-I love creating setups using simple props, different textures, and elements from nature.
+Clients often say they choose me for my use of simple props, different textures, and elements from nature.

 One Year Milestone Sessions